IHub: MLab East Africa

 MLab East Africa (stylised as m:lab) is an initiative that "aims to foster innovation and entrepreneurship within the Kenyan community, with a focus on Web and mobile services."
 It is not revenue generating for the iHub.
 It is a consortium of four organizations (eMobilis, World Wide Web Foundation, University of Nairobi, and iHub).
 It has had input from the World Bank Group's infoDev program, under its Digital Entrepreneurship Program that is "scaling Mobile Application Labs (mLabs) ... in Kenya, South Africa, and Senegal".

 iHub UX Lab

 The iHub UX lab is the first open user experience lab in Sub-Saharan Africa.
 The UX lab has a mission to develop a user-centered design culture in Africa by helping the local community learn human centered design methods that put the user at the centre of product development.
 As it stands, most solutions are still built with a tech-centric approach and therefore do not fully understand and design for the users' needs and context.
 Inevitably, most of these solutions therefore fail to meet the needs of the user and therefore have minimal or no adoption.
+The UX Lab was established to promote human-centered design (HCD) practices across Sub-Saharan Africa, offering design research, usability testing, and consultancy services for early-stage technology startups and software developers.

 Funding and ownership

-The space was initially funded by Omidyar Network and Hivos.
-The lease was initially covered by Ushahidi and the 20 mb Internet connection is covered by Zuku.
-On 26 September 2019, it was announced that the iHub had been acquired by Co-Creation Hub.
+iHub's launch was supported by grant funding from the Omidyar Network and Hivos, with initial operational support provided by open-source software project Ushahidi.

+On 26 September 2019, Nigerian technology hub Co-Creation Hub (CcHUB) acquired iHub for an undisclosed amount.
+Following the acquisition, CcHUB Chief Executive Officer Bosun Tijani assumed executive oversight of iHub, steering its transition toward joint incubation programs, venture capital investments, and pan-African technology initiatives.